marcospgp/steamworksnt/README.md

 A Steamworks SDK wrapper for Unity.

+## Why

+Existing wrappers such as Steamworks.NET or Facepunch.Steamworks can be opaque and stale, with multiple open issues and PRs at time of writing.
+I believe it is worth working directly with the Steamworks binaries and bringing the API calls into one's own code.
+That way you can understand what's going on under the hood, update SDK versions at any time, and make use of functionality you may have not otherwise.

+This repo should act as a good example for those seeking to call the Steamworks SDK directly from their C# code.
+Not all SDK functions are included in Api.cs, but you can easily add any you would like to call.

 ## Setting up

 1. For development only, place a `steam_appid.txt` file at the root of the Unity project.
 It should contain the game's steam app ID (commonly `480` for testing, representing the game Spacewar).
 Remember not to ship this file in distribution builds.